alswilli/SandwichStory/README.md

 # SandwichStory
+Android app to keep track of recipes for sandwiches you’ve made/you’d like to make!

-App made for UCSC CMPS 115 class - Software Engineering
+App made for UCSC CMPS 115: Software Engineering

 Database Code can be found: SandwichStory > web2py_backend > applications > backend > controllers > api.py